teher0094/osTicket-Exploration/README.md

 ## Structure and Setup
 - In the osTicket setup for Americorp, I created a total of 12 users and organized them into six distinct departments reflective of a typical IT department in a real-world company.
 These departments include Support, Feedback and Improvement, Helpdesk Support, Network Performance and Monitoring, Security and Compliance, and Technical Issues.
 - The entire IT staff was managed my 2 admins.
-Each department was structured with a specific team comprising two users, a team lead and their junior technician.
+Each department was structured with a specific team comprising of two users, a team lead and their junior technician.
 This team size was chosen to simulate a balance between efficient workload distribution and effective collaboration.
-For instance, the Support team was tasked with overarching system management, while the Feedback and Improvement team focused on analyzing user feedback to enhance service quality.
 - The decision to include these particular departments was driven by their relevance and importance in a standard IT operation, ensuring that the Americorp simulation covered a broad spectrum of IT functionalities.
+For instance, the Support team was tasked with overarching system management, while the Feedback and Improvement team focused on analyzing user feedback to enhance service quality.
 This organizational structure provided valuable insights into the dynamics of IT support and service management, closely mirroring the intricacies of a real-world business setup.

 ![image](https://github.com/teher0094/osTicket-Exploration/assets/153027290/490360b7-3852-45c2-b74b-296d65e2bb26)